chpoit/utsushis-charm/README.md

 ## Supported App Language:
 - English

 Looking for people who can submit translations.
-Use (this file)[data/translations/eng.json] and replace the messages appropriately if you are interested in contributing.
+Use [this file](data/translations/eng.json) and replace the messages appropriately if you are interested in contributing.
 Create a pull request to show up as a contributor within Github.
 I can add you in this readme if you only want to create an issue with the translations.

 I am currently working on a translation to French.